3MFConsortium/spec_core/3MF Core Specification.md

 - The 3D Model part name SHOULD contain two segments, the first being "/3D/" and the second with the extension ".model" on the last segment, for example "/3D/3dModel.model".
 - The PrintTicket part name SHOULD be associated via relationship with the 3D Model part and contains three segments, using "/3D/Metadata/" as the first two segments with the extension ".xml".
 For example, "/3D/Metadata/Model\_PT.xml".
 - 3D Texture part names SHOULD contain three segments, using "/3D/Textures/" as the first two segments, for example "/3D/Textures/coloring.png".
-3D Texture parts MUST be associated with the 3D Model part via relationship.
+3D Texture parts MUST be associated with the 3D Model part via a suitable relationship.
 - The names of any non-standard parts that are associated with the 3D payload SHOULD contain 3 segments, using "/3D/Other/" as the first two segments.

 Part names MUST use absolute paths, meaning all paths begin with "/".
 Part names MUST NOT be empty or lead with a period (e.g. "/3D/.png" or "/3D/").